Click the logo above to reach

 the schedule.

-obvious that with air travel taking an effect on sea travel these ships were no
+with air travel taking an effect on sea travel these ships were no longer

-longer viable thus Lloyd Triestino decided to take M/V Africa off the route,
+viable thus Lloyd Triestino decided to take M/V Africa off the route, and she

-up, but was renamed M/V Protea in December of 1976,
+was renamed M/V Protea in December of 1976, and was

 Photo Album